 - 1. Haltered Ultrasound Market Beef - 2.
 Un-haltered Ultrasound Market Beef - 1.
 This class includes ultrasound haltered and un-haltered cattle. - 2.
 The haltered market beef does not have to participate. - 3.
 The project is to be weighed in at the Monroe County Market Beef weigh-in. - 4.
-The project will be weighed in at the Wednesday, July 26th weigh-in.
-The un-haltered calves do not need to be broken to lead but should be gentled down. - 5.
+The project will be weighed in at the Wednesday, of fair weigh-in.
+The unhaltered calves do not need to be broken to lead but should be gentled down. - 5.
 Calves will not be segregated as steer and heifer when they are shown. - 6.
 Animals will have an ultrasound.
 Those results along with county fair weigh-in results will be given to the judge. - 7.
 There will be an ultrasound carcass class for un-haltered and haltered market beef.
-Please designate at the fair weigh-in on Wednesday, July 26th.
+Please designate at the fair weigh-in on Wednesday, of fair.
 If you sign up for this class, you must follow through. - 8.
 Ultrasound carcass results are not a part of the haltered market beef show. - 9.
 Top individuals for the rate of gain un-haltered ultrasound market animals, will receive purple ribbons.
 The rate of gain rules will be the same as those listed in the respective market heifer and market steer divisions of the haltered show. - 10.
 All ultrasounds will be evaluated on a quality grid only. - 11.
-There will not be live judging for un-haltered ultrasound, there will only be the ultrasound evaluation results. - 12.
+There will be live judging for un-haltered ultrasound. - 12.
 Each division will award the top three places for carcass quality.

-Lot 86-Un-haltered Ultrasound Market Beef

-Lot 87-Haltered Ultrasound Market Beef
+Lot 86-Un-haltered Ultrasound Market Beef Live Judging Lot 86A- Un-haltered Ultrasound Market Beef Ultrasound Judging Lot 87-Haltered Ultrasound Market Beef Live Judging Lot 87A-Haltered Ultrasound Market Beef Ultrasound Judging